Arzifin/SoftTestRepo/README.md

 # Dependancies

-We ran these tests with only four major dependencies:
+We ran these tests with only four Node dependencies:

 ### 1. Install